OpenNebula/docs/source/operation/sunstone_enduser/overview.rst

 How Should I Read This Chapter
 ================================================================================

 The following sections are intended for the cloud consumers.
-Since the cloud administrator is the one that provides templates for the end-users, they can skip most of the OpenNebula documentation and read these two guides only.
+They can skip most of the OpenNebula documentation and read these two guides only.

 Procceed to the corresponding guide following these links: